ga-dc/wdi5/w07/readme.md

 ### Callbacks and Promises

 - Compare and contrast Ruby methods to Javascript functions.
 - Explain the difference between referencing and invoking a function.
 - Explain the concept of a 'callback' and how we can pass functions as arguments to other functions.
 - Explain what a promise is and how it differs from a callback.
 - Explain the difference between synchronous and asynchronous execution.
 - Explain the concept of events and event driven programming.

 ### jQuery

+- Explain when to use "vanilla" Javascript vs jQuery.
+- Import Javascript libraries.
+- Explain what a CDN is.
+- Use jQuery to create, modify, and add responsiveness to nodes.